hiro-shikata/SyringeGUI/README.md

 > **`Vref = Imax × Rs × C × RF`**
 > - **Imax**: Rated current of the motor
-> - **Rs**: Sense resistor value (DRV8825: `0.1Ω`, A4988: `0.05-0.1Ω`)
+> - **Rs**: Sense resistor value (DRV8825: `0.1 Ω`, A4988: `0.05-0.1 Ω`)
 > - **C**: Coefficient specific to drivers (DRV8825: `5`, A4988: `8`)
 > - **RF**: Reducing factor to keep the circuit safe (typically `0.8` - `0.9`)

 To find the rated current, check the **datasheet of your stepping motor**.
-It is typically 0.8 - 2.0 A for NEMA17 stepping motors, which are commonly used in DIY syringe pumps. **If you do not know the specifications of your motor, start with 0.8A as Imax for safety**.
-For the DRV8825, a Vref value around 0.5V is usually optimal for controlling standard NEMA17 motors.
+It is typically `0.8 - 2.0 A` for NEMA17 stepping motors, which are commonly used in DIY syringe pumps. **If you do not know the specifications of your motor, start with `0.8 A` as Imax for safety**.
+For the DRV8825, a Vref value around `0.5 V` is usually optimal for controlling standard NEMA17 motors.

 <div align="center">
 <img src="https://github.com/hiro-shikata/SyringeGUI/blob/main/media/Vref-adjustment.jpg"  width="600px">